Sex toys as a couple: how to bring up the subject with your partner?

 Choosing the right moment

-Some situations are, on the other hand, less favourable:
+Some situations, on the other hand, are less favourable:

-• just after sex,
+• just after making love,

 • just after an argument,